clevelandhighschoolcs/p4mawpup-LiamDunbar/README.md

 5. While it's running on the command line, it should fetch the current prices for Intel stocks and save it to a table in the same folder that you ran the program out of.
 If you can't find it, search for index.csv in your file explorer.
 For easy access, I would suggest creating a shortcut on your desktop to the table.

-Now you should be able to run this without any issues!
-Woo!